- Doctor of Naturopathic Medicine

 |Social Sciences 2 courses including at least one course in human psychology||

-1 course from ATH, EC, GEO, HST, PS, PSY, SOC1 course from PSY
+1 course from ATH, EC, GEO, HST, PS, PSY, SOC1 course in PSY 215 Human Development

 The prerequisites listed in the preceding